sjbrown/misc_work/deckahedron/mod_deckahedron_world_gm_guide.md

 Explain to your players that getting good at playing Deckahedron World means *creating advantages*.
-There are built-in moves like Discern Realities, Defend, Do a Flashback, and Good Thing I Brought that can be used to create advantages.
+There are built-in moves like Discern, Defend, Do a Flashback, and Good Thing I Brought that can be used to create advantages.
 In this session, explain each one of these moves.
-Discern Realities should be particularly encouraged if you'd like more opportunities to describe the world, environment, and NPCs that you're creating.
+Discern should be particularly encouraged if you'd like more opportunities to describe the world, environment, and NPCs that you're creating.